e-delaney/oxon-fair/README.md

-# OxonFair: An Algorithmic Fairness Toolkit for High-Capacity Models
+# AnonFair: An Algorithmic Fairness Toolkit for High-Capacity Models
 This is a toolkit designed to enforce a wide-range of fairness definitions and to customize binary classifier behavior.
 The toolkit is more expressive than existing approaches and designed to overcome a range of shortcomings in existing fairness toolkits for high-capacity models that overfit to the training data.